facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 }
 ```

+> Note that `RCTRootView bundleURL` starts up a new JSC VM.
+To save resources and simplify the communication between RN views in different parts of your native app, you can have multiple views powered by React Native that are associated with a single JS runtime.
+To do that, instead of using `RCTRootView bundleURL`, use [`RCTBridge initWithBundleURL`](https://github.com/facebook/react-native/blob/master/React/Base/RCTBridge.h#L93) to create a bridge and then use `RCTRootView initWithBridge`.

 <block class="objc" />

 > When moving your app to production, the `NSURL` can point to a pre-bundled file on disk via something like `[NSBundle mainBundle] URLForResource:@"main" withExtension:@"jsbundle"];`.
 You can use the `react-native-xcode.sh` script in `node_modules/react-native/packager/` to generate that pre-bundled file.